Lyushen/CloudExam/resources/tests/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### actively monitor systems to identify irregularities that might represent risks.
+### Match the types of compliance score actions to the appropriate tasks. [...]
+Actively monitor systems to identify irregularities that might represent risks.

 - [ ] Corrective.
 - [x] Detective.